List of Tenkai Knights characters: Gen

 Gen (犬飼 ゲン, Inukai Gen) is a mysterious new student who transfers to Guren's school.
-He formerly worked under Vilius and can transform into Dromus, a Tenkai Knight who bears a strong resemblance to Bravenwolf except with grey & black armor with a scar on the left eye of his chest plate, and like Guren he too describes himself as "Tenkai Power".
-Gen had lost his mother and father for some unknown reasons and was given the Dromus brick by the Tenkai guardian Eurus.
-After Vilius stole the Black Dragon Key from him, he became the official 5th member of the Tenkai Knights and an ally of the Corekai Soldiers.
+He formerly worked under Vilius and can transform into Dromus, a Tenkai Knight who resembles Bravenwolf but with grey and black armor and a scar on the left eye of his chest plate, also calling himself "Tenkai Power".
+After losing his parents, he received the Dromus brick from the Tenkai guardian Eurus.
+After Vilius stole the Black Dragon Key from him, he became the official fifth member of the Tenkai Knights and an ally of the Corekai Soldiers.

 His core brick is Dromus (黒騎士, Kurokishi).

 Mr. White

-Mr. White (ホワイト, Howaito) is the owner of the Shop of Wonders.
-"My Shop Has Absolutely Everything Under the Sun" is what he proclaims to customers.
-Mr. White admits that the shop a failure since it did not have any customer for years.
-In his shop's basement, he protects the portal to the planet Quarton, alongside his friend Boreas and tries to train the Earth-Modernized Tenkai Knights.
+Mr. White (ホワイト, Howaito) is the owner of the Shop of Wonders, which he calls "My Shop Has Absolutely Everything Under the Sun" but admits to be a failure because it did not have customers for years.
+The portal to the planet Quarton is located in the shop's basement, which he guards alongside his friend Boreas while training the Earth-Modernized Tenkai Knights.

 Beni

-Beni (ベニ, Beni) is a pink-haired girl and an accomplice to Gen. She can transform into Venetta, an evil Tenkai Knight with armor resembling a spider.
-She seeks to have both worlds destroyed because her father spent more time searching for Quarton and less time with her, feeling that both worlds destroyed her life.
-Beni tricked the Tenkai Knights into thinking she had turned over a new leaf, but she and Gen worked together to trick the Tenkai Knights into finding the Dragon Key for them.
-She later went rogue after finding out Lord Vilius stole the Black Dragon Key from Dromus.
-Beni eventually officially turns over a new leaf for real after meeting and spending time with Chooki's cousin Kiro, and becomes the sixth and only female member of the Tenkai Knights and an ally to the Corekai Soldiers in the season 1 finale.
+Beni (ベニ, Beni) is a pink-haired girl who is an accomplice to Gen and can transform into Venetta, an evil Tenkai Knight with armor resembling a spider.
+She seeks to have both worlds destroyed because her father spent more time searching for Quarton than with her, feeling that both worlds destroyed her life.
+Beni tricked the Tenkai Knights into thinking she had turned over a new leaf while working with Gen to manipulate the Knights into finding the Dragon Key for them.
+After learning that Lord Vilius stole the Black Dragon Key from Dromus, she goes rogue before officially redeeming herself after meeting and spending time with Chooki's cousin Kiro.
+In the season 1 finale, she becomes the sixth and only female member of the Tenkai Knights and an ally to the Corekai Soldiers.

 Her core brick is Venetta (ヴェネッタ, Venetta).